 If you would like to try a natural vinegar weed killer without the salt, check out the recipe at ‘Moms 4 Real‘!

-Using salt has long been known as an effective way to kill weeds in sidewalks.
-But did you know that using salt and boiling water makes it a one time good deal?
+Using salt has long been known as an effective homemade way to kill weeds in sidewalks.
+But did you know that using salt and boiling water together is even better?
 Remember the cautions above about using salt.
-Salt and boiling water would kill any plant, so that’s why it makes a good solution for the driveway or sidewalk.
-Another tip : Using a tea kettle instead of a round pot will make pouring the boiling water on the weeds much easier and safer, thanks to the spout on the kettle.
+It stays present in the soil for years, so you won’t want to use this recipe in the garden.
 Courtenay from ‘The Creek Line House’ used just salt alone in her walkways, and this is her after!
 Go check out all her tips on killing weeds with salt.

 - 2 Quarts Boiling Tap Water